Gilfillan History, Family Crest & Coats of Arms

 Gilfillan Settlers in Australia in the 19th Century

-- William Gilfillan, aged 19, a labourer, arrived in South Australia in 1855 aboard the ship "Lismoyne"
+- William Gilfillan, aged 19, a labourer, who arrived in South Australia in 1855 aboard the ship "Lismoyne"

 Gilfillan Settlers in New Zealand in the 19th Century

 - John Alexander Gilfillan, aged 48, who arrived in Port Nicholson aboard the ship "Mandarin" in 1841

 - Mary Gilfillan, aged 34, who arrived in Port Nicholson aboard the ship "Mandarin" in 1841

 - Georgia Gilfillan, aged 12, who arrived in Port Nicholson aboard the ship "Mandarin" in 1841